Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

-The functionals in Eq.~(\ref{Eq:ALSDA1}) and (\ref{Eq:ALSDA2}) are functionals of both the electron density and the magnetization density vector \cite{PhysRevB.107.115134} of the KS system.
-The locally collinear approximation employs widely used collinear functionals that depend only on the local spin-up $(n_0)$ and spin-down $(n_1)$ densities to approximate the full non-collinear functionals \cite{Kubler1988,Sandratskii01011998}.\\ In this approximation, the exchange-correlation energy functional of the non-collinear system is written as $E_{\rm xc}[n, {\bf m}]\stackrel{({\rm LC})}{\simeq}E_{\rm xc}^{\rm SDFT}[n, |{\bf m}|]$, where $E_{\rm xc}^{\rm SDFT}$ is the exchange-correlation energy functional of the collinear \ac{SDFT}.
-The exchange-correlation potentials in the locally-collinear approximation then become
+The functionals in Eq.~(\ref{eq:ALSDA1}) and (\ref{eq:ALSDA2}) depend on both the electron density and the magnetization-density vector of the KS system~\cite{PhysRevB.107.115134}.
+The locally-collinear approach approximates the full non-collinear functionals using standard collinear functionals that depend only on the local spin-up \((n_0)\) and spin-down \((n_1)\) densities\cite{Kubler1988,Sandratskii01011998}.
+In this approximation, the \ac{XC} energy functional of the non-collinear system is given by \(E_\text{xc}[n, {\bf m}]\stackrel{(\text{LC})}{\simeq}E_\text{xc}^\text{SDFT}[n, |{\bf m}|]\), where \(E_\text{xc}^\text{SDFT}\) is the \ac{XC} energy functional of the collinear \ac{SDFT}.
+The \ac{XC} fields in the locally-collinear approximation of ALDA are